mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 The *node* where data is sent is called the *Primary node*, and all the other *nodes* are referred to as *Secondary nodes*.
 The goal here is for all *nodes* to stay consistent with each other.
 So, if our application is using the database, and the *primary node* goes down, one of the *secondary nodes* can take it's place as *primary* in a process known as *Failover*.

 The *nodes* decide specifically which *secondary* will become the *primary* through an *election*.
 And this name is not a coincidence.
 The *secondary nodes* actually vote for one another to decide which *secondary* will become the *primary*.
 In a durable *replica set*, *failover* can take place quickly, so that no data is lost.
 And the application using the data will continue communicating with the *replica set* as if nothing had ever happened.

+And once the *node* comes back up and ensure that it can catch up and sync on the latest copy of the data, it will rejoin the *replica set* automatically.